SwathiSheshadri/pose3d/README.md

   * [Acknowledgements](#acknowledgements)

 ## Why pose3d?
-Behavior tracking in lab environments was recently revolutionized by [DeepLabCut (DLC)](https://github.com/AlexEMG/DeepLabCut): a markerless tracking software.
-While DLC provides excellent tools for 2D tracking, scope for development of 3D reconstruction workflows especially for 2D behavior tracking made from more than two cameras still exists.
-[Anipose](https://github.com/lambdaloop/anipose) and [DLC](https://www.nature.com/articles/s41596-019-0176-0) offer implementations in python using OpenCV package in Python for camera calibration and 3D reconstruction.
-Camera calibration is a necessary step for 3D reconstruction in which checkboard images acquired from a camera are used to estimate its lens properties such as focal length and principal point.
-When checker board images are acquired simultaneous from 2 cameras, the position of one camera with respect to the other can also be obtained.
-In comparison to openCV, Matlab (The MathWorks Inc., Natick, Massachusetts), has a very user-friendly and graphical user interface (GUI) based camera calibration routine which makes camera calibration much easier to perform. pose3d takes advantage of this function in Matlab and provides a toolbox for 3D reconstruction of features tracked using DLC or any other 2D tracking software as illustrated in Figure 1.
+Markerless tracking is a crucial experimental requirement for behavioral studies conducted across species in different enviroments.
+A recently developed toolbox called [DeepLabCut (DLC)](https://github.com/AlexEMG/DeepLabCut) leverages Artificial Neural Network (ANN) based computer vision to make precise markerless tracking possible for scientific experiments.
+To track complex behaviors such as grasping with object interaction in 3D as illustrated in Figure 1, experimental setups with multiple cameras have to be developed.
+Development of such systems can largely benefit from a robust and easy to use camera calibration and 3D reconstruction toolbox.
+To this end, we developed pose3d, a semi-automated 3D reconstruction toolbox in Matlab (The MathWorks Inc., Natick, Massachusetts).
 Given the popularity of Matlab in academia, we believe this toolbox will help make 3D reconstruction of tracked 2D behavior easier for researchers to use.<br/>

 ![](ExampleGrasping_2Dto3D_whitebg.gif)<br/>
 *Figure 1: Reconstruction in 3D of grasping behavior tracked in 2D using DeepLabCut*

 ## Running demos
 1) Download the repository and from the main folder of the repository run **./Codes/demo_DLC2d.m** to perform 3D reconstruction of corners of a Rubik's cube tracked in 2D using DLC.
 Since all the pre-processing steps have been already done for the demo, click proceed when message boxes pop-up.